IgniteUI/indigo-design-docfx/en/components/column-chart.md

 # Column Chart

- Category Charts are often combined to create beautiful dashboards for related sets of data.
-Column Charts are among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by vertical bars of equal width and differing heights.
+ The Column Chart is among the most common chart types used to quickly compare frequency, count, total, or average of data in different categories with data encoded by vertical bars of equal width and differing heights.
 They are ideal for showing variations in the value of an item over time.
-Data is represented using a collection of rectangles that extend from the bottom to top of the chart towards the values of data points.
+Data is represented using a collection of rectangles that extend from the bottom to the top of the chart towards the values of data points.

 ## Column Chart Demo